Australian / USA Greyhound Rehoming Pilot Program

 With welcome changes in Australia, greyhound owners and trainers are making it a priority to give their dogs the opportunity for a successful retirement.
-The demand in Australia for retired greyhounds as pets is high and continues to grow, however currently there are greyhounds across every state, who through no fault of their own, are falling outside the industry rehoming structure and rehoming criteria.
+The demand in Australia for pet greyhounds is high and continues to grow, however currently there are greyhounds across every state, who through no fault of their own, are falling outside the industry rehoming structure and rehoming criteria.

 They are wonderful, happy greyhounds who R2R have found just need a little bit of extra time, or a different environment to help their transition to pet life.
 As a volunteer rehoming group, they are the dogs believed to need the greatest assistance.
 Racing 2 Rehome is always looking for new adoption families and became aware of the massive demand for greyhounds as pets in the USA and the strict adoption protocols in place.

 A loving home is a loving home, whether it is in Australia or the US, so the solution was plainly obvious by putting the two pieces of the puzzle together and we have a win-win situation for both dogs and potential owners.
 R2R thought the rehoming of these Australian greyhounds to loving homes in the USA was an opportunity that deserved investigation.

 Is Racing 2 Rehome no longer rehoming greyhounds in Australia?

 As its core function Racing 2 Rehome will always continue to work with Australian trainers and owners to rehome greyhounds in its care through its traditional rehoming network to loving Australian homes.

 Our USA partners

 Why are these dogs being rehomed in the USA?